 Two categories of policies may affect SNAP participation: policies that change program eligibility requirements to make more or fewer individuals eligible and policies that influence how burdensome it is for eligible participants to apply, enroll, and remain enrolled in SNAP.
-This summary focuses on the latter, examining the state policies and processes that affect eligible families under current SNAP eligibility rules.
+Although a few policies affect both eligibility and burden (e.g., excluding vehicles from asset tests), this summary focuses on examining the latter, the state administrative policies and processes that affect the participation capabilities of eligible families under current SNAP eligibility rules.